Salle, St Peter & St Paul Church

 Salle's beautiful church stands almost alone on a country lane north of Reepham.
 There is no sign now of the wealth that built this extraordinary historic building.
-The village seems non-existant, with just a few scattered houses and farms nearby.
+The village seems non-existent, with just a few scattered houses and farms nearby.
 You'd think that the church would be redundant, but thankfully it is still being used.

-When I visited it was to find a string quartet practicing for an upcoming concert, their beautiful harmonies filling the church and reverberating around the spacious interior.
+When I visited it was to find a string quartet practising for an upcoming concert, their beautiful harmonies filling the church and reverberating around the spacious interior.
 It is a scene I will always remember, and so is the wonderful church itself.
 I recommend bringing a good pair of binoculars so you can really get a good look at the exceptional angel roof in the chancel.